damdaepark/pymatcc/README.md

     $ conda activate ENV_NAME
     $ pip install -r requirements.txt

-If you get any error in installation for Linux system, try installing:
+If you get any error in installing `annoy` library, try installing:

+    $ conda install -c conda-forge python-annoy
     $ pip install -r requirements.txt

 Functionality has been verified on Windows (x64) and Linux (x64).